ASSUME

 Introduction

 A unique feature of the ASSUME toolbox is its integration of Deep Reinforcement Learning methods into the behavioral strategies of market agents.
-The model offers various predefined agent representations for both the demand and generation sides, which can be used as plug-and-play modules, simplifying the reinforcement of learning strategies.
+The model offers predefined agent representations for both the demand and generation sides that can be used as plug-and-play modules, simplifying the implementation of learning strategies.

 This setup enables research into new market designs and dynamics in energy markets.